-The Partners Emergency Department Administration Fellowship, based in two of the top ten hospitals in the US, prepares residency trained Emergency Medicine specialists to become competent, knowledgeable and effective managers and leaders in the complex task of providing effective and efficient care in Emergency Departments.
+The Mass General Brigham Emergency Department Administration Fellowship, based in two of the top twelve hospitals in the US, prepares residency trained Emergency Medicine specialists to become competent, knowledgeable and effective managers and leaders in the complex task of providing effective and efficient care in Emergency Departments.
 Fellows will develop expertise in care delivery processes, fiscal management, relations with other hospital departments, health policy as it relates to emergency care delivery, personnel management and quality and safety initiatives both at department and hospital levels.
 Much of the activity will involve participating in inter-professional teams.

 This is a two year fellowship that includes clinical care and administrative tasks in a variety of settings including academic departments, community hospital emergency departments and in an urgent care clinic.
 Additionally it is paired with a MS program in Health Care Management at the Harvard T.H.
 Chan School of Public Health It is also possible for the fellow to pursue an MPH should the their interest be predominantly in the role of the ED in population health.
 This is a one year course that can be spread over two years.

-Applicants must be graduates of an ACGME-accredited emergency medicine residency program and have completed the program in good standing.
+Applicants must be graduates of a four year ACGME-accredited emergency medicine residency program and have completed the program in good standing.
 A letter of interest, 3 letters of recommendation, including a letter from the residency program director, and current curriculum vitae should be submitted to BWH Fellowship Director.
 Interviews are conducted in the fall.
 Decisions are usually made in November.

 The goal of the fellowship is to develop physician experts who will become leaders in emergency care delivery both at the institutional level and national level through a combination clinical practice, analytic skills, research and education (details below).